Automatic semantic versioning for python projects

 The general idea is to have some sort of tag in commit messages that indicates certain types of changes.
 If a commit message lack a tag it is ignored.
 Running release can be run locally or from a CI service.

-Usage: semantic-release [OPTIONS] COMMAND Options: --major Force major version. --minor Force minor version. --patch Force patch version. --noop No-operations mode, finds the new version number without changing it. --post If used with the changelog command, the changelog will be posted to the release api. --help Show this message and exit.
+Usage: semantic-release [OPTIONS] COMMAND Options: --major Force major version. --minor Force minor version. --patch Force patch version. --noop No-operations mode, finds the new version number without changing it. --post If used with the changelog command, the changelog will be posted to the release api. --retry Retry the same release, do not bump. --help Show this message and exit.

 - version - Create a new release.
 Will change the version, commit it and tag it.